 What is home insurance?

-It protects policyholders and their families from exposure to the costs of unexpected incidents like fire, water damage and theft—not to mention identity theft, an evacuation, or if a person is injured on your property.
+It helps protect policyholders and their families from exposure to the costs of unexpected incidents like fire, water damage and theft—not to mention identity theft, an evacuation, or if a person is injured on your property.
 But it’s not a maintenance plan; it doesn’t cover wear and tear or neglect.
-We’ll make every effort to cover the damage if a storm puts a hole in your roof and rain leaks in, but we don’t pay to fix damage caused by poor maintenance.

 How do deductibles work?

-When a claim is made, the policyholder agrees to pay a portion equal to the deductible amount.
+When a claim is made, the policyholder agrees to pay a portion of the claim equal to their deductible amount.
 In general, the higher the deductible (i.e. the greater the portion of risk you’re willing and able to absorb), the less you pay per year for your policy.
 If you carry a $2,000 deductible as opposed to a $500 deductible, you’ll likely pay a lower premium, but you’ll also probably make fewer claims overall, which helps keep insurance rates lower for everyone.

 Are there other things homeowners can do to lower their premiums?